 9. Do Not Use A Domain Name With Hyphens.

-Have you ever come across spam domains?
+Have you ever come across spammy domains?
 They usually contain hyphens.
-If you create a domain name with hyphens in it, many people will mistakenly perceive it as a spam domain.
+If you create a domain name with hyphens in it, many people will mistakenly perceive it as a spammy domain.
 This will discourage them from clicking on it or checking it out.
 A domain with hyphens in it is also associated with a higher probability of a typo.
 Picture a situation where a user wanted to check out your site.
 Let us assume that the difference between your domain name and that of your competitor’s is only a hyphen.
 If the user just forgets to type in the hyphen, they will find themselves straight in your rival’s site.
 A hyphen in a domain name has the potential to cause a whole lot of trouble.
 By avoiding them, you will attract all the traffic you wish to.

 10. Select A Domain Name That Will Offer You Room To “Expand” In the Future

 It is not uncommon to find business owners coming up with domain names that are strongly related to what they do.
 For example, if you are in the business of selling vans, you may opt to go for a domain name such as vans.com in the short run.
 However, there may come a time when you may need to start selling other vehicles as well.
 Guess what?
 You will need another domain name altogether.
 This may be inconvenient because of the extra costs you will incur.
 Therefore, select a flexible domain name to avoid future challenges when growing.